Erarta: History and activities

 Erarta Museum officially opened its doors to the public in September 2010.

 The museum stages exhibitions, publishes art catalogues, organises guided tours and educational programmes, and promotes a number of signature projects.

 From 2013 to 2017 Erarta Museum organised Erarta Motion Pictures, the world's only festival of short films about painting.

 In 2013–2015, Erarta hosted the CROSS ART International Festival of Synthesis of Arts.
 The festival was open to all applicants willing to participate, as long as their projects featured a mixture of several art forms.

-From 2013 through 2018 the museum was home to the Erarta Stage project, a concert venue for trending musical projects, public talks, and theatre shows.

 Erarta features several cinema halls.
 One of them (on floor 3) is screening Art-Animation – short animated films inspired by and developing the storyline of some paintings from the museum's collection.
 The second one is showing The Adventures of BB Square cartoon series (2014).

+In 2024, a case was filed in a Saint Petersburg court against the museum over its display of a painting by Belarusian artist Sergei Grinevich called Festival, which has been part of its collection since 2016.
+The complainants alleged that the phrase “Zyvie Bielarus!” (“Long Live Belarus!”), which was inserted under the painting since 2020, violated laws against the display of "Nazi propaganda", citing its usage by pro-German Belarusian collaborationists in World War II.